RaspberryPiFoundation/webdev-curriculum/en-GB/lesson#5/lesson#5.md

 }
 ```

+__Save__ and __view__.

-Save and view. or view could make it italic.
+Or we could make it italic.

 ```CSS
 a {
 	font-style:italic;
 }
 ```

-Save and view.
+__Save__ and __view__.

 There’s also a font-style value called ‘oblique’.
 What does that look like?

-We can even say how bold some text should be using the property font-weight.
-It takes the values ‘normal’, ‘bold’, ‘bolder’, ‘lighter’.
+We can even say how bold some text should be using the property `font-weight`.
+It takes the values `normal`, `bold`, `bolder`, `lighter`.
 You can also use numbers, 100, 200, 300, 400, 500, 600, 700, 800, and 900, where 100 is the thinnest text and 900 is the thickest (boldest text).
 Normal text is the same as 400, bold is the same as 700.
 However, not all the fonts have all these, so it’s safer to just use normal and bold.
 Headlines are normally bold by default.
-If we wanted our h2 to not be bold, we need to write
+If we wanted our `h2` to not be bold, we need to write:

 ```CSS
 h2 {